Mycenaean pottery: Pattern

 Throughout the Late Helladic era, the patterns become more and more simplified until they are little more than calligraphic squiggles.
 The vase painter would cover the majority of the vase with horizontal bands, applied while the pottery was still on the wheel.
 There is a distinct lack of invention in this form of decoration.

 Pictorial

 The majority of pictorial pottery has been found on Cyprus, but it originates in the Peloponnese.
 It is most likely copied or inspired from the palace frescoes but the vase painters lacked the ability at this time to recreate the fluidity of the art.

 The most common shape for this form of decoration are large jars, providing a larger surface for the decoration; usually chariot scenes.

-Issues of art history

-Wace noted even in the first publication of Documents that a conflict had developed over the interpretation of Mycenaean artifacts in the history of Greek art.
-Schliemann had believed that the Mycenaeans were Greeks.
-Wace described him as "overawed" by critics penning their views under the facade of expertise into not fully publishing his views.
-The gist of their arguments was that Mycenaean art was completely different from classical art.
-The Mycenaeans were most likely easterners, perhaps Phoenicians.
-Greek art really begins in the Geometric Period about 1000 BC.
-At that time the slate was wiped clean, so to speak.
-All culture became suddenly different, writing was lost completely, and previous art styles came to a swift end.
-They explained this hypothetical change as the first entry of the Greeks into Greece at that time.
-Wace termed this view "orthodox" because any other was speculative and unsupported by any certain evidence.

-Even Ventris when he first began his analysis of the script never suspected that it was Greek.
-When he began to consider the triplets of Alice Kober, a classics major from New York City, linguist, and voracious scholar, who also had taught herself braille, and had received a Guggenheim Fellowship to study Linear B, he was able to match some words with Cretan place names and objects depicted in the ideograms.
-A triplet was a group of three sequences of signs exactly the same except for the final syllables.
-Kober had hypothesized that the last signs were the endings of an inflected word.

-Her death in 1950 of cancer, just when Ventris was beginning his work, prevented her from going further.